If You Have Children at Home

 Children & Youth Resources

-- Brighter Days Grief Center offers a broad range of support and resources for children and young adults coping with the death of a parent, including; tutoring, grief camps, peer-based events and activities, and professional referrals for grief support.
+- Brighter Days Grief Center offers a broad range of free support after the death of a family member

 - Safe Families for Children hosts vulnerable children, by creating extended family-like supports for desperate families through a community of devoted volunteers who are motivated by faith to keep children safe and reunite families.